Longhorn Logo

 Longhorn Logo History

-Longhorn is a joint project between ESPN and the Learfield IMG College marketing company.
-They have joined forces to help UT Austin realize the athletic potential of its students and showcase their many accomplishments.
-It broadcasts year-round, and even more so, around the clock.
-Operating 24/7, the network is available through telecommunications, cable, and satellite providers.
+It is a joint project between ESPN and the Learfield IMG College marketing company.
+They have joined forces to help UT Austin realize its students’ athletic potential and showcase their accomplishments.
+The network broadcasts year-round and, even more so, around the clock.
+Operating 24/7, it is available through telecommunications, cable, and satellite providers.
 In addition, it cooperates with several major streaming services.
+Viewers can see exclusive events daily, such as shows with the university’s team coaches, press conferences, guest speakers, and various campus events.
+The content is geared toward those interested in UT Austin life or passionate about sports.

 The impersonal animal demonstrates the brand’s commitment to minimalism.
 At the same time, the formidable bull is one of the main symbols of the state where the university, whose life is illuminated by the Longhorn Network, is located.
 The emblem is used for different purposes: it is placed on the screen during the show’s broadcast and printed on various materials, including souvenirs.